LukaJCB/PathHub/FLOWS.md

 When any other user receives the comment or like, they need to store it.
 (TODO how to store them?)
+All comments or likes need to be stored until there is a new epoch for that group.
+At that point it can be guaranteed that the group owner has added all interactions to their manifest.

+### Interacting with an old post

+If someone comments on an old post (i.e. a post that is not within the current manifest) the entire post manifest will be updated and thus re-encrypted.

+todo somewhere we need to compare the current group secret with the StorageIdentifier for a post.
+ If they are different, the key needs to be rotated and the rotation needs to cascade all the way up. i.e. if a comment is added to an old post, the comments need to be encrypted with a new key and then the PostManifestPage needs to be re-encrypted with a new key as well and that key needs to be updated in the postManifest

 ## Removing someone as a follower